 Ready to transform your future with a MS degree from UC Berkeley?

-Prodigy Finance provides loans to international masters students pursuing their masters degrees at the College of Engineering at the University of California Berkeley.
+Prodigy Finance provides student loans without collateral to international masters students pursuing their masters degrees at the College of Engineering at the University of California Berkeley.